Are you tired of running in an effort to lose weight?

 This post will cover:

-The relationship between muscle mass and fat
+- The relationship between muscle mass and fat mass

-With so many fitness programs and personal trainers out there, how could you possibly know what the best methods to lose weight are?
+Unfortunately, there is a ton of misinformation out there.
+With so many fitness experts out there, how could you possibly know what the best methods to lose weight are?

 You could probably discard most of what you’ve been told about weight loss.